 Problem 1.
-University of California, Berkeley graduate division admitted 44% of male and 35% of female applicants in the fall of 1973.
-Noticing this apparent discrepancy, the associate dean of the graduate school asked Peter Bickel, then a professor of statistics at Berkeley, to analyze the data.
-The results of that analysis became one of the most widely cited examples of the statistical phenomenon called Simpson's Paradox.
+University of California, Berkeley graduate division admitted 44% of male and 35% of female applicants in the Fall of 1973.

+Noticing this apparent discrepancy, Eugene A. Hammel, then the Associate Dean of the Graduate Division,1 asked Peter Bickel, then a professor of statistics at Berkeley, to analyze the data.
+The results of that analysis 2 became one of the most widely cited examples of the statistical phenomenon called Simpson's Paradox.
 In this problem, we explore this phenomenon and its ramifications.

-The original paper by Bickel at al. does not contain raw data on the individual departments, but the Data Science Discovery platform has a data set covering all the 12,763 applicants from the original study.
-It obscures specific department names, but provides obfuscated department codes (A, B, C, D, E and F) for the six most popular departments.
-In this problem, we will focus only on those six departments, and - in the interest of time - we will further group them into two groups: departments A-B and departments C-D-E-F. The effect of Simpson's paradox becomes only more pronounced when only these six departments are considered.
+The original paper by Bickel at al. does not contain the raw data on the individual departments, but the Data Science Discovery platform 3 has a data set covering all the 12,763 applicants from the original study.
+It obscures the specific department names, but identifies the six most popular departments by the department codes A, B, C, D, E and F. In this problem, we will focus only on those six departments, and - in the interest of time - we will further group them into two groups.
+The departments A and B will form the "easy-toget-into" group, and departments C, D, E and F will make up the "hard-to-get-into" group.
+The effect of the Simpson's paradox becomes even more pronounced when only those six departments are considered.